Mitsubishi G4M: Operational history

 The G4M was similar in performance and missions to other contemporary twin-engine bombers such as the German Heinkel He 111 and the American North American B-25 Mitchell.
 These were all commonly used in anti-ship roles.
 The G4M Model 11 was prominent in attacks on Allied shipping from 1941 to early 1944, but after that it became increasingly easy prey for Allied fighters.

 The G4M was first used in combat on 13 September 1940 in Mainland China, when 27 "Bettys" and Mitsubishi C5Ms of 1st Rengo Kōkūtai (a mixed force including elements of the Kanoya and Kizarazu Kōkūtai) departed from Taipei, Omura, and Jeju City to attack Hankow.
 The bombers and the reconnaissance aircraft were escorted by 13 A6M Zeros of 12th Kōkūtai led by the IJN lieutenant, Saburo Shindo.
 A similar operation occurred in May 1941.
 In December 1941, 107 G4Ms based on Formosa of 1st Kōkūtai and Kanoya Kōkūtai belonging to the 21st Koku Sentai (air flotilla) crossed the Luzon Strait en route to bombing the Philippines; this was the beginning of Japanese invasions in the Southwest Pacific Theater.

 In its first year of combat the G4M was a success.
-They bombed the U.S. Army air base Clark Field, Philippines on 8 December 1941.
+They bombed the U.S. Army air base Clark Field, Philippines, on 8 December 1941.
 The G4M was instrumental in sinking HMS Prince of Wales and HMS Repulse two days later.
 Nine G4Ms participated in the long-range bombing raid of Katherine, Northern Territory, on 22 March 1942 (the deepest inland attack on Australian territory during the war at over 200 miles from the coast).
 Against weak fighter opposition the G4M attacked targets ranging as far as the Aleutians to Australia using its long range, the drawbacks of no self-sealing fuel tanks and armor not presenting themselves as problems at this point.

 The G4M's most notable use as a torpedo bomber was in the sinking of Prince of Wales and Repulse off the eastern coast of Malaya on 10 December 1941.
 The G4Ms attacked along with older Mitsubishi G3M "Nell" bombers, which made high-level bombing runs.
 Prince of Wales and Repulse were the first two capital ships to be sunk exclusively by air attacks during a war, while in open waters.
 The bomber crews were from the Kanoya Air Group (later 751 Ku), Genzan Air Group (later 753 Ku), and the Mihoro Air Group (later 701 Ku), trained in torpedo attacks at an altitude of less than 10 m, and in long-range over-ocean navigation, so they could attack naval targets moving quickly at sea.

+In February 1942, G4Ms from the 4th Air Group, based at Rabaul, turned back a raid by the US Navy aircraft carrier Lexington, but lost 15 of 17 bombers involved in the action.